 - 2 Tbsp. soy sauce

 - 1 (16 oz.) container sour cream

 - Cut skirt steak into 5-inch pieces with the grain.
 Transfer pieces to a gallon zipper bag.

 - In the pitcher of a blender add 5 of the peppers from the can of chipotle in adobo*, the orange juice, lime juice, garlic cloves, brown sugar, olive oil, soy sauce, Worcestershire sauce, and salt.
 Blend on high until a smooth sauce forms.

-- Pour half of the sauce into a zipper bag along with the steak.
-Remove air from bag, seal tightly; gently shake bag to distribute sauce around each piece of steak.
+- Pour half of the sauce over the steak in the zipper bag.
+Remove air from bag, seal tightly, and gently shake bag to distribute sauce around each piece of steak.
 Refrigerate at least 3 hours or overnight.
-Transfer remaining sauce to a non-porous container.
+Transfer the remaining sauce to a bowl or container.
 Cover and refrigerate.

 - Remove steak from refrigerator, let stand 1 hour before grilling.

 - Meanwhile, make the chipotle crema.
 In a medium bowl, whisk together the sour cream, cilantro, and remaining marinade.
 Cover and refrigerate until ready to use.